Learn how to make hand puppets for kids in this easy make & play project by Danielle Falk of Little Ginger Studio.

 – Cut a shiny or patterned piece of fabric into a square about 15″ square and cut two slits in the middle to create a small hole.

 – Slide the fabric over your puppet head (like a poncho!) and attach securely with another elastic band.

 Younger children will need help with these steps.

 Start by disguising the elastic band by adding a scarf/tie/bow tie/feather boa to the puppet.

 Add yarn or ribbon for hair, buttons & googly eyes for eyes, a bead for the nose & cut out some felt for the mouth.

 We used a hot glue gun to attach all of these (except the felt).
-Tacky clear craft glue would also work.
+Tacky clear craft glue, wood glue, or school glue would also work.

 Add further decorations such as sequins, feathers and cut felt shapes.
 Kids could even try to make cardboard hats or wings – anything is possible!

 – To make the hands, draw and cut four simplified hand shapes out of cardboard & hot glue them together to make 2 thick hands.